-Slingshot has unveiled a quirky new TVC in which it promotes its fibre offering for the first time, having previously focused on promoting its DSL products.
-And elsewhere in broadband land, Stuff Fibre has launched today, providing a fibre-only service and further competition in an already tightly contested market.
+Slingshot has unveiled a quirky new TVC where it promotes its fibre offering for the first time, having previously focused on promoting its DSL products.
+And elsewhere in broadband land, Stuff Fibre has launched today, providing a fibre-only service and further competition in an already contested market.

 Since 2009 when 2degrees first entered the local mobile market, the company has attracted over a million customers, which came largely at the expense of Vodafone and Spark.
 And now, with the launch of its broadband offering, 2degrees is again being pitted against these competitors as well as a few others.
 So, what are the chances of the telco replicating its mobile customer haul in the broadband space?

 Witnessing a grown man with an impressive girth pouring what is hopefully chilled coffee all over his topless body isn’t necessarily an aesthetically pleasing experience, but this hasn’t stopped Bigpipe from featuring this bizarre scene in a new spot that promotes its unlimited broadband packages.